reshayganfar/CS573-DataViz_Project/README.md

 ![image](https://user-images.githubusercontent.com/68825348/94760479-7979de00-0357-11eb-9235-ed0768c9e617.png)

+## Schedule of Deliverables
+Below is the list of tasks that I will complete for this project:
+* Clean and format data for final deliverable
+* Create base scatter plot using single year of data:
+- Add x- and y-axis menus
+- Add color menu
+- Add tooltip displaying country name and x- & y-axis values
+* Add slider to allow user to adjust the year of data being used

 ## Open Questions

 I am fairly concerned about my ability to implement a dynamic bubble chart in D3 and React.
 My programming background is limited (I have done some work in RStudio and implemented a RShiny app prior to this course).
 I am largely patching things together in this course.
 I am trying to learn JavaScript and to fully understand each topic mentioned in the lectures, but it has been fast-paced and is difficult for me.
 I will continue trying to learn the required skills and will begin re-watching lectures to hopefully gain a deeper understanding prior to attempting this visualization.